|

 47. apothecary

-a health professional trained in the art of preparing and dispensing drugs
+a health professional who prepares and dispenses drugs

 He was the usual cut-and-dry apothecary, of no particular age and colour, with a strong Edinburgh accent, and about as emotional as a bagpipe.